All About the CAMINO EXPERIENCE

 WHAT DO I BRING?

 Walking-pilgrims on the Camino de Santiago need to bring along the basics of clothing, toiletries, and personal items.
-You will need to bring a sleeping bag or sleep-sheet if you plan to sleep in the albergues (hostels), plus weather-appropriate clothing for the season you will be walking in – things to keep you warm and dry or cool and comfortable.
+You will need to bring a sleeping bag or sleep-sheet if you plan to sleep in the albergues (hostels) – a must for our first night on the trail when we stay at Refuge Orisson.
+You will also need weather-appropriate clothing for the season you will be walking in – things to keep you warm and dry or cool and comfortable.
 Unless you plan to camp (statistically uncommon), you don’t need to carry a tent, camp stove, or prepackaged food.

 If you plan to carry your all your belongings, you will transport your things in a backpack, or rucksack.
 If you plan to use a luggage transport service (for a fee), you can carry everything in either a backpack or a regular suitcase or duffel bag.